kellim/100-days-of-code/round1.md

 **Progress:**

-I missed a day yesterday, but I'm back today and my Survey Form now passes all the tests. :tada: I didn't get that far with styling the form yet, but tomorrow I want to try using Flexbox to style the form which will hopefully make it so no media queries need to be used.
+I missed a day yesterday, but I'm back today and my Survey Form now passes all the tests.
+I didn't get that far with styling the form yet, but tomorrow I want to try using Flexbox to style the form which will hopefully make it so no media queries need to be used.
 I also did some CSS lessons on freeCodeCamp and hope to do the CSS Grid and Flexbox lessons tomorrow.

 **Links:**
 * [Survey Form on CodePen](https://codepen.io/kelli/pen/EOKMPa)